Jepleting/Jepleting/README.md

-Hello,I am Jepleting Linah,a curious ,enthusiastic and highly motivated individual who is interested in Data Science and Web Development.
+Hello,I am Jepleting Linah,a curious ,enthusiastic and highly motivated individual who is interested in and Web Development and Data Science.

 You can reach me @ jepletinglinah5@gmail.com and lets get cracking!!!